numba/numba/docs/source/glossary.rst

 .. glossary::

    JIT function
-      Shorthand for "a function compiled with Numba."
+      Shorthand for "a function compiled with Numba using the :ref:`@jit <jit>` decorator."

    loop-lifting
       See :term:`loop-jitting`.